Tenderly/node-extensions-library/pm-can-sponsor-user-operation/README.md

 This function checks whether Pimlico's Paymaster service can sponsor a User Operation on behalf of a third-party dapp.

+To use this endpoint, you must have an API key with [Pimlico](https://pimlico.io).

 Note: this endpoint will usually return an empty string as a result, as at this stage only a small minority of transactions have third parties willing to sponsor them.

-If you are a Dapp and interested in sponsoring User Operations on behalf of ERC-4337 wallet users, please get in touch!
+If you are a Dapp and interested in sponsoring User Operations on behalf of ERC-4337 wallet users, please contact us at kristof@pimlico.io or [@kristofgazso](https://t.me/kristofgazso) on Telegram to sign up.

 More info can be found here: https://docs.pimlico.io/reference/pm_cansponsoruseroperation.